NSO-developer/nso-gitbook/operation-and-usage/operations/compliance-reporting.md

 To simplify template creation, NSO features the `/compliance/create-template` action that can initiate a compliance template from a set of device configurations or an existing device template.
 The resulting template can be used as-is or as a starting point for further refinement.
 For example:

+In addition to extracting patterns from configuration already present in NSO or from an existing device template, the action can also consume configuration snippets directly.
+Snippets can be supplied either from a file on the NSO server filesystem or as inline payload data.
+Supported formats are NETCONF-style XML wrapped in a `<config>` element, Cisco XR style CLI (`cli-c`), Juniper curly-brace CLI (`cli-j`), and Juniper set commands (`cli-j-cmd`).
+Delete operations in the input, such as Cisco-style `no` commands or XML `operation="remove"` attributes, are translated into `absent` tags in the generated compliance template.

 {% code overflow="wrap" %}
 ```bash
 admin@ncs(config)# show full-configuration devices template use-internal-dns